Join the Texas Lyceum for their Optional Meeting: "Beyond Borders: Immigration & the Texas Economy" hosted in Mexico City, Mexico

 |

-- Morning Keynote: Dr Duncan Wood, Hurst International Consulting
+- Morning Keynote: Dr. Duncan Wood, Hurst International Consulting

 - Session 5: Bordernomics: The Past, Present, and Future of Texas-Mexico Commerce